MarcoNapoleone/ALTAIR/README.md

 # Focused Scientific Paper Search Engine

 ## Description
-This project is a multi-language application that utilizes both Python and Java.
-The Java part of the project is built using the Spring Boot framework and managed with Maven, while the Python part is managed with pip.

-## Technologies Used
-- **Python**: Used for scripting and data processing.
-- **pip**: Python package installer used to manage dependencies.
-- **Java**: Used for the main application logic.
-- **Spring Boot**: Java framework used to create stand-alone, production-grade Spring-based applications.
-- **Maven**: Build automation tool used for managing the Java project's dependencies and build lifecycle.
-- **Lucene**: Used for indexing and searching the scientific papers.

-## Project Structure
-- `src/main/java`: Contains the Java source code.
-- `src/main/resources`: Contains the resources for the Java application.
-- `src/test/java`: Contains the Java test cases.
-- `python_scripts`: Contains the Python scripts.
-- `pom.xml`: Maven configuration file.
-- `requirements.txt`: Python dependencies file.
+This project implements a focused scientific paper search engine using Java and Python.
+The search engine is built using Apache Lucene, a high-performance, full-featured text search engine library.
+The Java application is built using Spring Boot, a Java-based framework for creating stand-alone, production-grade Spring-based applications.
+The Python scripts are used for data processing tasks.

 ## Setup Instructions